 "That means making sure that our cooking equipment doesn't fall into disrepair because it's all shoved in the same cabinet or letting all the food expire because we can't see what we have."

-Having a designated space for all of your ingredients and cooking utensils helps keep them in good condition, and will help your equipment last.
+Having designated shelf space or drawers for all of your ingredients and cooking utensils helps keep them in good condition, and will help your equipment last.
 Those items will also be more easily accessible.

 Remember to make sure your cans, boxes, bags, and bottles of food are all grouped together by category and kept where you can see them.
 Americans toss out almost a pound of food per day, according to a 2018 study.
 Keeping your pantry organized is a surefire way to cut down on food waste.
 When everything is neatly laid out, and you can take stock of what you already have in one glance, you can easily check your pantry for ingredients, then choose recipes based on what you already have.